sovereign/sovereign/README.md

 Again proceeding to http://localhost:2812 in your web browser.

 Finally, sign into ownCloud with a new administrator account to set it up.
 You should select PostgreSQL as the configuration backend.
 Use `owncloud` as the database user and the database name.
-For the database password use the password you set for `owncloud_db_password` in `group_vars/sovereign`.
+For the database password ansible has created a set of random passwords for each service and stores them in your local folder `secret`, use the one in the file `owncloud_db_password`.

 How To Use Your New Personal Cloud
 ----------------------------------